 \section{Results for state-dependent diffusivity}

 In this section, we focus on diffusivity coefficients that are ruled by the density.
-Since the diffusivity depends on the population density, it evolves in time concomitantly with the density, in a self-consistent way.
+Since the diffusivity depends on the population density, both evolve in time concomitantly, in a self-consistent way.